squaremo/mqtt-broker/README.md

 # MQTT Broker

-An mqtt broker on top of netty, netty.io.
+An MQTT broker on top of [Netty](netty.io).
 This is a very early stage project and should be considered experimental.

-The intention is to build a fully async non blocking mqtt server.
+The intention is to build a fully async non-blocking MQTT server.

 ## Motivation